-Even though our robot's compactness and low height allow it to traverse tight spaces, the depth camera mounted above to obtain a view of the terrain elevates the center of mass of the entire system.
+Even though our robot's compactness and low height allow it to traverse tight spaces, the depth camera mounted elevates the center of mass of the entire system.
 There are certain instances where the robot falls likely due to the instability related to an elevated center of mass.
 In the future, we would like to further improve the stability of our system by changing the design of our camera mount to lower the center of mass.
 This might entail learning a visual legged locomotion controller with a lower egocentric view.